 Look, I’m sure I could’ve found another baby carrier that is also comfortable, but what I wear is often an extension of my self expression, and that’s the biggest reason why I wanted to ditch the dull colors that you usually find on carriers and opt for something more stylish.

-The cool patterns plus the comfort made me want to get more than one of these, although I know that is completely ridiculous.
+The cool patterns plus the comfort made me want to get more than one of these.

 Judging by how many animal print carriers I see around, I’m clearly not the only one.